allergyguide/allergyguide/static/tool_assets/oit_patient_resource.typ

 Yes, there are no barriers to receiving vaccines while on OIT.
 However, if a fever develops (> 38.5°C) the dose should be held.

 *Q: Is OIT a cure once it's finished?*\
 Not exactly.
 It is a treatment.
-After finishing OIT, if you stop regularly eating the food (e.g. every week), the body can 'forget' the protection it has built-up, and the allergy may likely come back.
+After finishing OIT, if your child stops regularly eating the food (e.g. every week), the body can 'forget' the protection it has built-up, and the allergy may likely come back.

 *Q: Can OIT be continued if I move to another province or country?*\
 Probably not due to safety and medical-legal reasons.
 Ask your doctor / allergy team.